SpongePowered/SpongeDocs/source/faq.rst

 Why Not use Bukkit’s API?
 -------------------------

-It contains GPL licensed code, which is the reason why we are in this situation.
+It contains GPL licensed code, which contributed to why we are in this situation.
 Recently, at least in the United States, the federal courts found that APIs could be copyrighted, although the case has not been fully resolved.